 Marking in dogs is defined as when the dog lifts his leg on objects or people and leaves behind a small amount of urine.

 Marking is thought to be related to marking a territory.
 The dog leaves his scent to tell other dogs he has been there.
+It is a natural behavior for feral or village dogs but typically an unwanted one in pet dogs, especially indoors.
+It helps to think of it as a form of communication.

 Some dogs use marking as a displacement behaviour.
 That means when they are uncertain about something or want to change how they are feeling, they do a behaviour that is a common behaviour to them (the thought is that it provides some comfortable to them as well as gives them time to process the situation).
 This might included sniffing the ground, scratching themselves, yawning, looking away or even peeing for short bursts (marking).